quddus-larik/oneManage/README.md

 Description must have Proof using screen shot, screen records.

 ### Pull Request
-The important in pull request if you solve it working in existing open issue then use commit title in format like `solved #number <type> issue`.
+The important in pull request if you solve it working in existing open issue then use commit title in format like `solved Close #number <type> issue`.